Karlsruhe: Public health

-There are four hospitals: The municipal Klinikum Karlsruhe provides the maximum level of medical services, the St. Vincentius-Kliniken and the Diakonissenkrankenhaus, connected to the Catholic and Protestant churches, respectively, offer central services, and the private Paracelsus-Klinik basic medical care, according to state hospital demand planning.
+There are four hospitals: The Karlsruhe Municipal Hospital provides the maximum level of medical services, the St. Vincentius-Kliniken and the Diakonissenkrankenhaus, connected to the Catholic and Protestant churches, respectively, offer central services, and the private Paracelsus-Klinik basic medical care, according to state hospital demand planning.

 Economy

 Germany's largest oil refinery is located in Karlsruhe, at the western edge of the city, directly on the river Rhine.
 The Technologieregion Karlsruhe is a loose confederation of the region's cities in order to promote high tech industries; today, about 20% of the region's jobs are in research and development.
-EnBW, one of Germany's biggest electric utility companies, with a revenue of 19.2 billion € in 2012, is headquartered in the city.
+EnBW, one of Germany's biggest electric utility companies, with a revenue of €19.2 billion in 2012, is headquartered in the city.

 Internet activities

 Due to the Karlsruhe Institute of Technology providing services until the late 1990, Karlsruhe became known as the internet capital of Germany.
 The DENIC, Germany's network information centre, has since moved to Frankfurt, though, where DE-CIX is located.

 Two major internet service providers, WEB.DE and schlund+partner/1&1, now both owned by United Internet AG, are located at Karlsruhe.

 The library of the Karlsruhe Institute of Technology developed the Karlsruher Virtueller Katalog, the first internet site that allowed researchers worldwide (for free) to search multiple library catalogues worldwide.

-In the year 2000 the regional online "newspaper" ka-news.de was created.
+In 2000, the regional online newspaper ka-news.de was created.
 As a daily newspaper, it not only provides the news, but also informs readers about upcoming events in Karlsruhe and surrounding areas.

-In addition to established companies, Karlsruhe has a vivid and spreading startup community with well-known startups like STAPPZ.
-Together, the local high tech industry is responsible for over 22.000 jobs.
+In addition to established companies, Karlsruhe has a vivid and spreading startup community with well-known startups.
+Together, the local high tech industry is responsible for over 22,000 jobs.